one-ware/one-ware.com/docs/one-ai/03-tutorials/10-handwritten-digits-demo.md

 You might wonder that some of our filters undo the effects of our augmentations.
 Specifically the **Normalize Filter** and the **Threshold Filter**, which will remove most if not all of the changes from the **Color Augmentation** as well as the **Noise Augmentation**.
 This behavior is intended.
 We use the augmentations to simulate variations in real life data that might not have been captured by our training data.
 We use filters to remove those variations that our model might encounter to increase its robustness.
 By using both augmentations as well as filters that counteract them, we ensure that our data pipeline is configured correctly and works in real life situations.
 Otherwise, we might realize during deployment that the threshold we set in the **Threshold Filter** removes too much or too little under different lighting conditions and ruins the model's performance.

-## Model Settings
+## Model settings
 After having set up the data processing pipeline, we configure the model settings.
 First, we need to specify the **Classification Type**.
 We want to predict one of the numbers for each image, so we set it to **One Class per Image**.
 For the tests with the webcam, it would be nice if we were able to detect multiple numbers in the same image, but since the training data doesn't contain any images with more than one number, our model won't be able to make these kind of predictions.
 We set the **Minimum FPS** to **60** and the **Maximum Memory Usage** as well as the **Maximum Multiplier Usage** to **90%**.
 The **FPGA Clock Speed** is left at **50 MHz**, since we are going to create a model for the Altera™ Max® 10 16K.

 Next, we provide some additional information on the characteristics of the input data.
 First, we estimate the area that the model needs to analyze to make a decision for the smallest and the largest numbers.
 We set the surrounding area to **(25, 25)** for small objects and to **(70, 70)** for large objects.

 Then, we estimate the variance of numbers from the same class.
 We observe quite a few differences in writing styles like the size, the angle or the line width, so we set the **Same Class Difference** to **40%**.
 The next setting describes the variation of the background.
 As there is no variation in the white background, we set the **Background Difference** to **0%**.
 We set the **Detect Simplicity** to **90%**, because the task isn't that complicated.
 Next, we need to specify the estimated sizes for small, average and large objects.
 We set those to **(25, 25)**, **(40, 40)** and **(70, 70)**.
 Finally we need to tell ONE AI how many image features are relevant for the classification.
-We set **Average Number of Features for Classification** to **2** and **Maximum Number of Features for Classification** to **4**.
+We set **Maximum Number of Features for Classification** to **4** and **Average Number of Features for Classification** to **2**.

 The last model setting is the option to organize the classes into **Groups**.
 This is an advanced setting that isn't necessary for this task, so we leave it at the default.
 We recommend leaving all classes in the same group unless you are certain that your task benefits from splitting the model into multiple sub-models.

-## Training the Model
+## Training the model
 Now, it's time to set up the training configuration for the model.
 In the **Hardware Settings** tab we select the **Altera™ Max® 10 16K** as the **Used Hardware**.

 In the **Training** tab we need to click on **Sync** to synchronize our data and existing model trainings with the ONE WARE servers.
-After that, we create a new model and click no **Train**.
+After that, we create a new model and click on **Train**.
 For this demo, a **Training Time** of **20 minutes** is required for the model to fully converge.
 We leave the **patience** at the default value of **100%**.
 Since we want to export the model to an FPGA, we **Enable Quantization Optimization** to increase its performance.
+Using quantization is required for most FPGAs and for some microcontrollers.
 We set the **Percentage** to **30%**, which achieves a good trade off between training time and model performance.
 If we want the best performing model, we need to set it to **100%**, but this will increase the training time.
 For models that will be exported as floating point models it is best to turn off quantization.
 The option **Continue Training** can be used to continue the training of a model that has already been trained.
 The option **Focus on Images with Objects** is only relevant for object detection tasks, so we leave the box unchecked.
+The option **Continue Training** can be used to continue the training of a model that has already been trained.
 If it is unchecked, the existing model will be overwritten.
 Since we don't have any prior model, this setting is ignored by ONE AI.

 If you don't want to train for that long, you can reduce the **Training Time** to **2 minutes** and **turn off** **Quantization Optimization**.
 This won't be enough time for the model to converge, but it will be trained sufficiently to produce good results in the live demo in the later part of this guide.
 Since the model wasn't trained to convergence, it will be less certain and might make more mistakes than otherwise.
 You might also observe the prediction flickering back and forth between two likely classes.

 Finally, we click on **Start Training**.
 You can monitor the training progress in the **Logs** and **Statistics** tabs.

-## Model Export
+## Model export
 After the training is completed, we need to export our model.
 We configured our model to run on an Altera™ Max® 10 16K, but for now we are content with testing its capabilities on a computer.
 To use the model inside of OneWare Studio's camera tool, we need to export it as an ONNX model.
 To do so, we click on the **Export** button, which opens a new window with configurations.
 In the **Export type** drop-down menu, we select ONNX since that is the format we need.

 Next we can activate different settings, that change how our model is exported.
 If we check the **Export with pre- and postprocessing** checkbox, ONE AI will build all of our filters directly into the model.
 We activate this setting, because the filter pipeline is an important part of our model.
 The next setting allows us to change between exporting a floating point or quantized model.
 At the moment, the ONNX model export supports only floating point models, so we will receive a floating point model whether we check the box or not.